morlikowski/ecological-fallacy/README.md

 ## Tests

-There a tests in `tests/` for some important parts of the custom code.
+There are tests in `tests/` for some important parts of the custom code.
 Note that currently a few of the tests expect a data sample in a specific location which can be created with `notebooks/02_create_sample_kumar.ipynb`.